 Check that the bar tip sprocket turns freely and that the lubricating hole in the tip sprocket is not blocked.
 Clean and lubricate if necessary.

 If the chain lubrication system is still not working after carrying out the above checks and associated measures you should contact your servicing dealer.

 Chain drive sprocket

-The clutch drum is fitted with one of the following drive sprockets:
+The clutch drum is fitted with following drive sprocket: Rim sprocket (replaceable)